Submitted by on

 • Activities performed

-• Measurement and analysis of the results
+• Measurement and analysis of results

-• Verification of the implementation of processes
+• Verification of process implementation

 Level 1: Initial

-• No processes in place
+• No formalized processes in place

 • Reactive processes

-• Undocumented processes and decisions
+• Undocumented processes and decision-making

 Level 2: Repeatable